Cotidie/STEADY/Algorithm/Dynamic Programming.md

 # Steps
 1. Define Subproblems
-   - Get the number of sub-problems
+   - Get the number of sub-problems (size of DP table)
    - Is it suffixed(`x[i:]`), prefixed(`x[:i]`) or sub-fixed(`x[i:j]`)?
 2. Guess the part of solution
    - Get the sample solution to a sub problem
+   - Which condition/choice would it lead to the solution?
 3. Find recurrence relation using min, max
    - Define DP equation
+   - Set the relation on the guess.
 4. Ensure topological order
    - Must be acyclic: left to right, smaller to larger, and so on.
+   - It will decide which direction to fill the DP table.
 5. Solve the original problem

 # Examples